Medically reviewed by Drugs.com. Last updated on Aug 26, 2020.

 - What can I do to help control my condition?

-- What will determine whether I need medication to control my blood sugar?
+- Will I need medication to control my blood sugar?

 - What symptoms should prompt me to seek medical attention?